Quantum Capsule Networks: Conclusion

-We have introduced a QCapsNet model equipped with an efficient quantum dynamic routing algorithm.
-By exploiting quantum parallelism, the overlaps between two capsule states can be measured in parallel, which showcases an exponential speed-up over the classical counterpart.
-Through the classification tasks for both the classical handwritten digits and SPT states, we found that QCapsNets achieve the state-of-the-art accuracy among quantum classifiers.
-By virtue of the geometric relationships, QCapsNets can capture the essential features of the input data, and then encapsulate them into the output capsule.
+{We have introduced a QCapsNet model equipped with an efficient quantum dynamic routing algorithm, where the overlaps between two capsule states can be obtained in parallel.
+Through the classification tasks for both the classical handwritten digits and symmetry-protected topological states, we found that QCapsNets achieve an enhanced accuracy among quantum classifiers we considered.} By virtue of the geometric relationships, QCapsNets can capture the essential features of the input data, and then encapsulate them into the output capsule.
 Accordingly, such capsule contains sufficient instantiation parameters to reconstruct the original data.
 In particular, one specific subspace of the output capsule could correspond to a human-understandable feature of the input data.